flakjakk/kidgell_stories/docs/source/index.rst

-Welcome to the Kidgell Stories's !
+Welcome to the Kidgell Stories !
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    background